Meituan-AutoML/Twins/README.md

 ```
 ### Semantic Segmentation

-Our code are based on [mmsegmentation](https://github.com/open-mmlab/mmsegmentation).
+Our code is based on [mmsegmentation](https://github.com/open-mmlab/mmsegmentation).
+Please install mmsegmentation first.

-We provide a series of Twins models and training logs trained on Ade20k dataset.
+We provide a series of Twins models and training logs trained on the Ade20k dataset.
+It's  easy to extend it to
+other datasets and segmentation methods.

 | Model | Alias in the paper | mIoU(ss/ms) | FLOPs(G)|#Params (M) | URL | Log |
 | --- | --- | --- | --- | --- |--- |---|